Quest Diagnostics (DGX)

 Jim Davis, Chairman, CEO and President

 Jim Davis assumed the role of CEO and President of Quest Diagnostics on November 1, 2022, and became Chairman on April 1, 2023.
-He joined Quest in April 2013, initially serving as Senior Vice President, Diagnostic Services.
-Before joining Quest, he was the CEO of InSightec, Inc., a medical device company.
-Prior to that, he spent two decades in senior management positions at General Electric's aviation and healthcare businesses, where he notably led GE's MRI business for five years.
-He also led strategic and operating initiatives for clients at McKinsey & Company, Inc.
+He joined Quest in April 2013, initially serving as Senior Vice President, Diagnostic Services, then Senior Vice President, Operations.
+Before joining Quest, he was CEO of InSightec, Inc., a medical device company.
+Prior to that, he held senior management positions in General Electric's aviation and healthcare businesses, including leading GE's MRI business for five years, and led strategic and operating initiatives for clients of McKinsey & Company, Inc.

 Sam Samad, Executive Vice President and Chief Financial Officer

 Sam Samad joined Quest Diagnostics in July 2022.
-Prior to his role at Quest, he served as Chief Financial Officer for Illumina, Inc. since 2017.
-Before Illumina, Mr. Samad held several senior leadership positions at Cardinal Health, including Senior Vice President and Corporate Treasurer, and also had operational and financial responsibility for Cardinal Health's China business.
-He also spent 13 years at Eli Lilly and Company in various sales and finance roles, including as CFO of the company’s Canada affiliate.
+Prior to Quest, he served as Chief Financial Officer at Illumina, Inc. since 2017, where he was responsible for the company's finance, accounting, investor relations, internal audit, and treasury functions.
+Before Illumina, Samad held several senior leadership positions at Cardinal Health, including Senior Vice President and Corporate Treasurer, and Senior Vice President and CFO for Cardinal Health's $85 billion pharmaceutical segment.
+He also spent 13 years at Eli Lilly and Company in various sales and finance roles, both domestically and internationally, including as CFO of their Canada affiliate.

-Cathy Doherty joined Quest Diagnostics in 1990.
-In her current role, she oversees regional and enterprise operations, as well as the commercial organization and pathology business.
-She is also responsible for driving operational excellence initiatives.
-Throughout her career at Quest, she has held various leadership positions, including Senior Vice President, Group Executive – Clinical Franchise Solutions & Marketing, Senior Vice President, Physician Services Business, Chief Accounting Officer, and Vice President of Hospital Services.
+Catherine Doherty joined Quest Diagnostics in 1990.
+She oversees regional and enterprise operations, as well as the commercial organization, marketing, and consumer-initiated testing.
+She is also responsible for driving operational excellence, and co-chairs the company's Inclusion and Diversity Council, and is Executive Sponsor of Quest's Women in Leadership Employee Business Network.
+Her previous roles at Quest include Senior Vice President, Group Executive – Clinical Franchise Solutions & Marketing; Senior Vice President, Physician Services Business; Vice President, Hospital Services; and Vice President, Office of the Chairman.
+She is a certified public accountant.

-Michael Prevoznik, Senior Vice President and General Counsel
+Michael E. Prevoznik, Senior Vice President & General Counsel

 AI Analysis | Feedback